Medicare Reimbursement for Hydrus Microstent (Ivantis)

 Q Are there NCCI edits for CPT 0191T?

 A Yes.
-NCCI edits include paracentesis and injections as well as others.
+NCCI edits include paracentesis and injections as well as other codes.
 In addition, all edits in place for the concurrent cataract procedure pertain.
 Check NCCI edits periodically; they change quarterly.

 Provided courtesy of Ivantis, Inc.